bigchaindb/org/ROADMAP.md

 #### Priority 1

 - Support smart contracts (and create new marketing channels) via:
-  - integration with Ethereum
+  - integration with Ethereum: See [BEP-15](https://github.com/bigchaindb/BEPs/tree/master/15)
-  - integration with Hyperledger Fabric
+  - integration with Hyperledger Fabric.
+Version 1 of this was done in August 2018; see [our blog post about that](https://blog.bigchaindb.com/bigchaindb-hyperledger-fabric-integration-4c65e5811671)

 #### Priority 2